pavitranew/session-7-rest-ang/README.md

 };
 ```

-This route's path uses a parameter pattern for id `/pirates/:id` which we can refer to in `req`.
-Pass this id to Mongoose to look up and return just one document.
+This route's path uses a parameter pattern for id `/pirates/:id` which we can refer to in `req` to look up and return just one document.

 At your findAll endpoint `http://localhost:3001/api/pirates`, copy one of the ids, paste it in at the end of the current url in the browser and refresh.
 You'll get a single JSON object for that one pirate's document.